-Explore the relationship between the Earth's atmosphere, weather and climate.
+Study climate and atmospheric science, meteorology and climatology; exploring the links between the Earth's atmosphere, cryosphere, oceans and landmasses.

-- Study aspects of environmental science, applied mathematics and physics that drive weather and climate. - Ask the big questions: Is the climate changing, and is it our fault?
-How can we better forecast day-to-day weather? - Undertake exciting fieldwork, analyse and model climate, and engage in research.
+- Study aspects of Earth science, applied mathematics and physics that drive weather and climate. - Explore how we can better forecast day-to-day weather and understand our changing climate using data science and advanced modeling.